-Top ten lists abound.
-When it comes to food, however, I’m often dissatisfied with the top tens.
+Top five lists abound.
+When it comes to food, however, I’m often dissatisfied with the top fives.
 These lists often don’t include some of the most well researched healthy foods.
 Even if a food isn’t a “super food”, it may deserve a spot on the list.

 And many lists don’t explain why a food is on it.
 What can these foods do for me?
 When people understand the “why,” they are more likely to make the effort to include healthy foods.

-Below you’ll find the first five on our Top Ten Healthiest Foods to Eat Now.
-Tune in next week to get numbers six through ten on our list!
+Below you’ll find our Top Five Healthiest Foods to Eat Now.

-The Top Ten Healthiest Foods To Eat Now: One through Five
+The Top Five Healthiest Foods To Eat Now

 1. Cruciferous (Brassica) vegetables